 Desikachar: It is really murdering – they are murdering my spirit!
 What I have received is from my teacher and what he received is from his teacher.
 There is a lineage of more than 2000 years.
 How can they label this Desikachar?
 They are murdering me because they are murdering my teacher.

 Interviewer: If they named it after your father that wouldn’t be good either?

 Desikachar: No, my father would be in tears.
 Whatever he invented, he never said he invented it.
 I know that he innovated things, but he would never say ‘it is mine’.
 That is the Indian philosophy of humility and respect for the teacher.
 They always would say, ‘my teacher taught this to me.’

-Following on from this in April 2003 there was a general email sent to his senior students around the world which asked them, in the spirit of guru daksina, to choose either not to use the singular word ‘Viniyoga’ to represent Desikachar’s and Krishnamacharya’s approach to teaching Yoga or to remove their names from their communications.
+Following on from this on April 24th 2003 there was a general email sent to his senior students around the world which asked them, in the spirit of guru daksina, to choose either not to use the singular word ‘Viniyoga’ to represent Desikachar’s and Krishnamacharya’s approach to teaching Yoga or to remove their names from their communications.